Spotify Hacks You're Not Using (But Should Be)

-Whether you're knee-deep in your Discover Weekly playlist before the clock strikes noon on Mondays when it refreshes, or you have dozens and dozens of highly curated playlists organized by mood, even the most ardent Spotify users may not be getting the most they can out of the ever-growing streaming service.
+Whether listening to your refreshed Discover Weekly playlist is part of your Monday morning routine, or you have dozens and dozens of highly curated playlists organized by mood, or you're just looking for the best new music, even the most ardent Spotify users may not be getting the most they can out of the ever-growing and -changing streaming service.

 Which is too bad, especially for music lovers who may not realize what they're missing.
-Here's a primer on achieving expert-user status.
+You may already be well aware that there's a handful of Netflix hacks to elevate your binge-watching experience, so why not bring that superior streaming game over to music, too?
+Here's a primer on achieving expert-level Spotify user status.

 Blow your mind with behind-the-lyrics details